March 7, 2021 By Mark Kantrowitz

 1. Enroll at a less expensive college.

-An in-state public college can cost half to a third of the cost of a private non-profit college, even if you get no financial aid.
+An in-state public college can cost a quarter to a third of the cost of a private non-profit college, even if you get no financial aid.
 There are also six dozen colleges with generous “no loans” financial aid policies that replace loans with grants in the financial aid package.

 But, think twice about taking a detour through a community college on your way to a Bachelor’s degree, or you may miss your destination.
-Among students who seek a Bachelor’s degree, only a fifth of those who start off at a community college obtain the Bachelor’s degree within six years, compared with two-thirds of students who start off at a 4-year college or university.
-1
+Among students who seek a Bachelor’s degree, only a fifth of those who start at a community college obtain the Bachelor’s degree within six years, compared with two-thirds of students who start at a 4-year college or university.1

 2. Get college credit in high school.

-Take AP, CLEP, PEP and IB classes in high school to earn college credit before you enroll in college.
-These credits will usually substitute for general college credits, as opposed to prerequisites, but nevertheless can help you graduate earlier and save you money.
+Take AP, CLEP, PEP, and IB classes in high school to earn college credit before you enroll in college.
+These credits will usually substitute for general college credits, as opposed to prerequisites, but can help you graduate earlier and save you money.

 3. Focus on free money first.

-Search for scholarships using free web sites like Fastweb.com and the College Board’s Big Future.
+Search for scholarships using free websites like Fastweb.com and the College Board’s Big Future.
 Apply to every scholarship for which you are eligible.
 Continue searching for scholarships even after you are enrolled in college.
-About 1 in 8 students wins private scholarships worth about $4,000 a year and about 1 in 500 students wins more than $25,000 in private scholarships.
-2
+About 1 in 8 students win private scholarships worth about $4,200 a year and about 1 in 500 students win more than $25,000 in private scholarships.2 One easy one to apply for is the $1,000 College Ave Students Loan monthly scholarship sweepstakes.

 4. Apply for financial aid.